 Matthew is a robust and persuasive advocate, who brings a forensic approach to cases.
 His skill, tactical acumen and judgement have helped him develop a successful and diverse practice.
 He has significant experience in representing vulnerable clients and handling vulnerable witnesses.

 Matthew defends and is also regularly instructed to represent the Crown Prosecution Service.
-He is on the CPS Advocate Panel (General Crime) at Level 3 and the CPS Specialist Fraud Panel at Level 3, the CPS Specialist Serious Crime Panel at Level 3 and the CPS Rape and Serious Sexual Offences Panel.
+He is on the CPS Advocate Panel (General Crime) at Level 3, the CPS Specialist Fraud Panel at Level 3, the CPS Specialist Serious Crime Panel at Level 3 and the CPS Rape and Serious Sexual Offences Panel.

 Inquiries & Appellate Work